edx/new-relic-source-map-webpack-plugin/README.md

 ## Install

-`yarn add new-relic-source-map-webpack-plugin --dev` or
-`npm install new-relic-source-map-webpack-plugin --save-dev`
+`npm install @edx/new-relic-source-map-webpack-plugin --save-dev` or `yarn add @edx/new-relic-source-map-webpack-plugin --dev`
 ## Setup

 Instantiate the plugin and add it to your plugins array.